 - Mix all your ingredients together right in the crockpot.

 - Set the crockpot on high for one- two hours or until heated through and then turn to low or warm while serving.

 We always top our hot chocolate with whipped cream.
-Now, you can use the stuff that you spray out of the can but if you want to be extra fancy, make your own whipped cream using these directions Be sure and use heavy whipping cream for the best results.
+Now, you can use the stuff that you spray out of the can, but if you want to be extra fancy, make sure to make your own whipped cream.

 - Malted milk powder.
 It’s like drinking a warm chocolate malt.
 It’s so delicious!
 If you are a malt lover give it a try.

 The next time you have a rainy or snowy cold winter’s day.
 Put on a pot of hot chocolate, put on a good movie, turn on the fire, grab a blanket and enjoy!

 Can I make this on the stove top instead?

 Of course!
 Just pour all the ingredients into a pot on the stovetop and stir until heated through.
 Stir often as it can burn on the bottom.
 Try not to let it come to a boil.

 How to store leftover hot chocolate.